-Evidences of the Issueof illegality of Forex Trading
+Evidence of the Issue of the illegality of Forex Trading

-Thisis a confirmed finding based on a news report published in Indian Times, in April 2011.
-As per the report the author narrated that the illegal nature of forex trading has been confirmed by five private sector and public sector banks.
+This is a confirmed finding based on a news report published in Indian Express, in April 2011.
+As per the report, the author narrated that the illegal nature of forex trading has been confirmed by five private sector and public sector banks.

 Forex Trading and Corporations

 The reports issued by the banks on this evidences also said that only corporations are allowed to trade but the conditionality for the corporations is to use only free dollars from their reserves.
-Free dollars usage means that they are not allowed to convert the Indian currency to dollars and then use those converted dollars for trading.
-Moreover they are conditioned to stick to a leverage of less than ten times.
+Free dollar usage means that they are not allowed to convert the Indian currency to dollars and then use those converted dollars for trading.
+Moreover, they are conditioned to stick to a leverage of fewer than ten times.

 RBI also published a circular that reported certain agents who contacted the traders and urged them to invest in forex trading to earn huge profits.
-In this retrospective many of the individuals became trapped to this illegal dealing.
-Moreovermost of the trading done trough theseinternet portals had a very huge leverage.
+In this retrospective, many of the individuals became trapped in this illegal dealing.
+Moreover, most of the trading done through these internet portals had very huge leverage.